impredicative/irc-rss-feed-bot/README.md

 ![](images/sample_posts.png)

 ## Development
-For software development purposes only, the local environment can be set up on Ubuntu as below.
+For software development purposes only, the project can be set up on Ubuntu as below.
 ```bash
 git clone https://github.com/impredicative/irc-rss-feed-bot.git
 cd ./irc-rss-feed-bot